Alonso-del-Arte/chess/CONTRIBUTING.md

-This project might be open to Hacktoberfest 2025.
+This project will be open to Hacktoberfest 2025.

 # Guidelines for Hacktoberfest 2025 Contributors